Fort Mill Bus Accident Lawyer

 Who is Liable in a Bus Accident?

 There could be several possible sources of compensation for a claimant after a bus accident.
+A typical claim might name the bus driver, their employer, the bus manufacturer, or the servicer or mechanic of the vehicle as potentially liable defendants.
 A skilled local lawyer would work to identify all of the parties that a court could hold legally responsible for the injuries caused by the accident.

 Many accidents happen because the driver of the bus was affected by: